dynatrace-oss/terraform-provider-dynatrace/docs/resources/vmware.md

 - `label` (String) Name this connection
 - `password` (String, Sensitive) no documentation available
 - `username` (String) Provide user credentials for the vCenter or standalone ESXi host:

+### Optional

+- `filter` (String) This string should have one of the following formats:
+- $prefix(parameter) - property value starting with 'parameter'
+- $eq(parameter) - property value exactly matching 'parameter'
+- $suffix(parameter) - property value ends with 'parameter'
+- $contains(parameter) - property value contains 'parameter'

 ### Read-Only